Michael-flynnobrien

 vcard Download vCard

-In addition, Michael advises various clients in business litigation and arbitration, with particular emphasis on complex commercial disputes, including venture capital investments and early-to-growth stage startups, and cross-border investments.
-In that capacity, he has represented companies, founders, investors, and sovereign states in proceedings around the world, including at the World Bank’s International Centre for Settlement of Investment Disputes (ICSID), London Court of International Arbitration (LCIA), the Stockholm Chamber of Commerce (SCC), the American Arbitration Association (AAA/ICDR), and the Judicial Arbitration and Mediation Services (JAMS).
+Finally, Michael represents clients in litigation and arbitration related to cross-border investments.
+In that capacity, he has represented companies, investors, and sovereign states in arbitration proceedings around the world under the auspices of many major arbitral institutions, including the World Bank’s International Centre for Settlement of Investment Disputes (ICSID), London Court of International Arbitration (LCIA), the Stockholm Chamber of Commerce (SCC), the American Arbitration Association (AAA/ICDR), and the Judicial Arbitration and Mediation Services (JAMS).

 Michael enjoys flying drones with his daughter, and camping throughout California.